bilal-fazlani/swiftbar4s/docs/menu-items.md

 # Menu items

 !!!
 Tip
-    All the menu items can be customized to with images and colors.
+    All the menu items can be customized with images, emojis, colors and more.
 Please refer to [customizing menu items](/customizing)

 ## Menu